nwehrhan/berlin/ApartmentHowTo.md

 # How I got apartment viewings

+*Disclaimer: There are many ways to do this.
+This is what worked for me.*

 I used this app: https://www.immobilienscout24.de/

 I payed for two months of the premium service (29 euro a month).